apache/spark/docs/running-on-yarn.md

   This will be used with YARN's rolling log aggregation, to enable this feature in YARN side
   <code>yarn.nodemanager.log-aggregation.roll-monitoring-interval-seconds</code> should be
   configured in yarn-site.xml.
-  Besides this feature can only be used with Hadoop 2.6.1+.
-And the log4j appender should be changed to File appender.
-Based on the file name configured in log4j configuration (like spark.log), user could set regex (spark*) to include all the log files need to be aggregated.
+  This feature can only be used with Hadoop 2.6.1+.
+The Spark log4j appender needs be changed to use FileAppender or another appender that can handle the files being removed while its running.
+Based on the file name configured in the log4j configuration (like spark.log), the user should set the regex (spark*) to include all the log files that need to be aggregated.
   </td>
 </tr>
 <tr>